awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-ui-template-crowd-polyline.md

 A widget for drawing polylines or lines on an image\.
 Each polyline is associated with a label and can include two or more vertices\.
 A polyline can intersect itself and its starting and ending points can be placed anywhere on the image\.

 The following is an example of a Liquid template that uses the `<crowd-polyline>` element\.
-Copy the following code and save it in a file with the extenion `.html`\.
+Copy the following code and save it in a file with the extension `.html`\.
 Open the file in any browser to preview and interact with this template\.
 For more examples, see this [GitHub repository](https://github.com/aws-samples/amazon-sagemaker-ground-truth-task-uis/tree/master/images)\.

 ```
 <script src="https://assets.crowd.aws/crowd-html-elements.js"></script>